Great Pierogy Race: Introduction of new pierogi

 During the Pirates first homestand of the 2015 season, the team hinted over the course of several days on its official Instagram account that a new pierogi would be joining the Great Pierogi Race.
 After being interviewed by the Pirate Parrot and later ordered to race around PNC Park, the pierogi was introduced as Bacon Burt.
 In addition to his orange cap, Bacon Burt has a moustache.
 Bacon Burt would win in his debut race April 19, 2015, coincidentally while the Pirates were hosting the Brewers, taking Potato Pete's spot.

 Along with introducing their annual new food offerings at the concessions at PNC Park, the team introduced its second female pierogi, Pizza Penny, on March 30, 2017.

 Virtual pierogi races

 During the 2020 season, played without fans in the stands due to the ongoing COVID-19 pandemic, the Pirates announced a virtual fan experience on July 25, 2020, that allowed fans to interact with staple in-game activities via social media and the MLB Ballpark app.
 During each home game, the team published a video of the race on the Ballpark app.
 All six pierogi from the previous season participated in the races, filmed at various locations near PNC Park, in rotating groups of four.
 The videos featured guest announcers from local radio and television stations, including WPXI, KDKA-FM, and KDKA-TV.

+Roster details

 The 2022 season ended with Sauerkraut Saul having zero wins.

 As of 2023, the current Great Pierogi Race lineup consists of six contestants: Potato Pete, Jalapeño Hanna, Cheese Chester, Sauerkraut Saul, Oliver Onion, and Bacon Burt.